 Most financial institutions have come to terms with the fact that they will face a major cybersecurity breach at some point.
-A 2019 cybersecurity report from IBM and the Ponemon Institute indicates that a full 29% of organizations will experience a significant data breach in the next 24 months.
+A 2019 Cost of a Data Breach Report from IBM and the Ponemon Institute indicates that a full 29% of organizations will experience a significant data breach in the next 24 months.
 For a while, there was hope that such events would be few and far between—like lightning rarely striking in the same place twice.
 However, Capital One’s most recent data breach marks the third major incident for the company in the past five years.

 This certainly isn’t because they are more incident-prone than the average bank.
 They are simply an unlucky bellwether in an industry that provides a target-rich environment for hackers.
 As attacks become more sophisticated and the exposed surface area for organizations increases, the frequency and variety of successful breaches will continue to rise.
 Today, organizations are facing new threats along with constant changes in regulations, policies, controls, and more.
 Crisis response must evolve in turn.